Manor House, London

-Manor House, also known as Woodberry Down, is an area of North London in the northwest corner of the London Borough of Hackney.
-It lies immediately east of Finsbury Park, north of Stoke Newington, west of Stamford Hill and Seven Sisters, and south of Harringay.
+Manor House is a district in the London Borough of Hackney.
+Located in North London, it lies immediately east of Finsbury Park, west of Stamford Hill and south of Harringay.

 The area was originally known as Woodberry Down.
 However, the construction of the Seven Sisters Road and the consequent establishment of the Manor House Tavern gave rise to the alternative name Manor House Crossroads and with the arrival of the tube station in 1932, the area immediately around the tube station began to be known as Manor House.
 The demolition of the once very fashionable area of Woodberry Down and its replacement with one of London's biggest public housing estates resulted in 'Woodberry Down Estate' being used to refer to the public housing area and 'Manor House' for the area beyond.
 With the regeneration of the area during the early part of the 21st Century, the area is now being referred to once again by its nineteenth-century name of 'Woodberry Down'.